finite-element/finite-element-course/doc/source/L1_introduction.rst

    #. `\mathrm{int}\, K_i \cap K_j = \emptyset, \quad i\neq j`, where `\mathrm{int }` denotes the interior of a set (no overlaps).
    #. `\cup K_i = \bar{\Omega}`, the closure of `\Omega` (triangulation covers
       `\Omega`).
    #.
-No vertex of the interior of any triangle is located in the interior of any other triangle in `\mathcal{T}` (triangle vertices only meet other triangle vertices).
+No vertex of any triangle is located in the interior of any other triangle in `\mathcal{T}` (triangle vertices only meet other triangle vertices).

 Our first finite element space
 ------------------------------